-Tag Archive for Kevin
+Tag Archives: Kevin

 Twitter as an Academic Tool

 This week’s assignment for the Domain of One’s Own Faculty Initiative is to explore online scholarly communities.
-I spent some time racking my brain trying to think up Early Americanist communities online, until I realized that I have been an active user of just such a community for years, H-Net.
-I belong to several of their groups, and I get much of my information about fellowships, conferences, and new work from interacting with their email listservs and their newly renovated web portal.
-The size and breadth of its user community makes it an invaluable resource for me.
-Read more
+I spent some time racking my brain trying to think up Early Americanist communities online, until I realized that I have been an … Continue reading

 Midcentury Love